go-macaron/binding/README.md

 }
 ```

-Then we simply add our route in Martini:
+Then we simply add our route in Macaron:

 ```go
 m.Post("/contact/submit", binding.Bind(ContactForm{}), func(contact ContactForm) string {